carloslodelar/cardano-course/setting-up-a-local-cluster/bring-decentralization-parameter-down-to-.80.md

 chmod +x whereinepoch.sh
 ```

-You need to submit the proposal in the first 4k/f slots in the epoch, so before the slot 3600 of the current epoch:
+You need to submit the proposal in the first 4k/f slots in the epoch, so before slot 3600 of the current epoch:

 <pre class="language-bash"><code class="lang-bash"><strong>./whereinepoch.sh
 </strong>UPDATE-THRESOLD: 3600
 SLOT IN EPOCH: 320
 </code></pre>

-Now is the time to create the proposal like this:
+You can now create the proposal like this:

 ```bash
 cardano-cli governance create-update-proposal \